-- It will scan your website regularly and check for any suspicious activity.
+- Scans your website regularly and checks for any suspicious activity

-- It puts up a proactive firewall that blocks malicious traffic from visiting your site.
+- Proactive firewall that blocks malicious traffic from visiting your site

-Now coming to hardening measures, there are different levels of website hardening you can implement on your website.
-These measures are optional because not all website owners will want to execute these security measures on their site.
+Quite apart from all of these features, there are different levels of website hardening you can implement on your website.
+These measures are optional because not all website owners will want to execute these security measures on their website.
 You can choose what to do according to your needs.

 The three levels of website hardening you can implement are:

 This enables you to block PHP execution in untrusted folders.
 You can also disable file editing.
 As we discussed earlier, this is a step you absolutely should take.

 Under normal circumstances, you wouldn’t actually meddle with the files and folders of WordPress.
 You would only operate your website from the wp-admin dashboard.
 You also don’t need to edit anything in the files editor of themes and plugins.
 Disabling them closes some of the doors hackers can use to attack your site.

 You can block plugin and theme installations which means no one can install new ones on your website.
 This measure is a bit extreme and should be taken only if you suspect a hack or you have too many people working on the website.
 If you want to install a new plugin/theme, you will need to disable this from the MalCare dashboard.

 Here, you can change security keys and reset the passwords for all users.
 Often WordPress websites are operated by a team of people, with each person having their own login.
 This increases the opportunities for hackers to guess credentials and access your site.

 It’s important to change all security keys and passwords at regular intervals.
 If you have a large team, this helps automate the process and make it faster.